JonLatane/jonline/README.md

 Why this goal for this project?
 See [Scaling Social Software via Federation](#scaling-social-software-via-federation).

 ### Quick deploy to your own cluster
 If you have `kubectl` and `make`, you can be setup in a few minutes.
-To first setup an *unsecured instance* where *passwords and auth tokens **will be sent in plain text**,* simply clone this repo:
+(If you're looking for a quick, fairly priced, scalable Kubernetes host, [I recommend DigitalOcean](https://m.do.co/c/1eaa3f9e536c).)
+To first setup an *unsecured instance* where *passwords and auth tokens **will be sent in plain text**,* first clone this repo:

 ```bash
 git clone https://github.com/JonLatane/jonline.git
 cd jonline
 ```

-From the repo root, to create a DB and two load-balanced servers in the namespace `jonline` (which will be auto-created), run:
+Next, from the repo root, to create a DB and two load-balanced servers in the namespace `jonline` (which will be auto-created), run:

 ```bash
 make deploy_db_create deploy_be_create